Timinator2000/Algorithm_X/12 - your turn/02 - kakuro solver.md

 <summary>Spoiler Alert: What is meant by a "slightly more dialed-in" Algorithm X setup?</summary>
 <br>

 Cages cannot have duplicate numbers.
 Are you using optional requirements to make sure numbers are not duplicated in a cage?
-If you need to refresh your memory, go back and revisit the way Mrs. Knuth made sure instruments did not repeat on any particular day.
+If you need to refresh your memory, go back and revisit the way Mrs. Knuth made sure instruments did not repeat on any day.
 </details>

 <details>
 <summary>Spoiler Alert: What is meant by a "hardcore" Algorithm X setup?</summary>
 <br>

 Cages present significant opportunity for optional requirements to handle mutual exclusivity.
 Adding these me_requirements will add significant speed to Algorithm X. Is there a way to determine that placing a number in a cell makes it impossible to place another number in another cell?
-Remember, you are looking for knowledge that is not already captured by existing requirements, such as no duplicte numbers allowed in a cage.
+Remember, you are looking for knowledge that is not already captured by existing requirements, such as no duplicate numbers allowed in a cage.
 </details>